 steve-site-d8 in every command.

-Instead of having to type the site name out, let's export our site name to a variable so we can copy/paste the remainder of our commands:
+Instead of typing the site name, let's set our site name to a variable so we can copy/paste the remainder of our commands:

 This sets an environment variable named

 steve-site-d8.
 Anytime we use the variable name it's replaced in the executed command with the value.